patrickbwarren/inkscape-survex-export/README.md

 or perhaps more conveniently make a virtual site visit using [MagicMap](http://www.magic.gov.uk/magicmap.aspx "Magic Map") website and use the 'Where am I?' option to find the entrance is at `(E, N) = (401667, 469779)`.
-This is the full 12-figure National Grid Reference (NGR) in the OSGB36 co-ordinate reference system.
+This is the full 12-figure National Grid Reference (NGR) in the British National Grid (BNG).
 The 6-figure NGR SE 016697 given on the survey is correct of course, but as it locates the entrance only to within a 100m square it's not really accurate enough.

-I add these entrance co-ordinates to the survex file together with a pair of convenience `*cs` commands to georeference the `.svx` file: choosing here to `*fix` the entrance using a 10-figure NGR in the SE square of the British National Grid (BNG), and specifying the output to be in the `EPSG:7405` (BNG plus ODN) co-ordinate reference system (CRS).
-This may seem overkill but it gets the CRS meta-data into the `.3d` file in a form suitable for onward processing.
-Also I have adopted the convention of exporting the entrance (station `0` in `path4342`) out to the top level, and equating it to a new station named `entrance`.
+These entrance co-ordinates are added to the survex file together with a a couple of `*cs` commands to georeference the same: choosing here to `*fix` the entrance using a 10-figure NGR in the SE square of BNG, and specifying the output spatial reference system (SRS) to be `EPSG:27700` for the fully numeric BNG.
+This may seem overkill but it gets the SRS meta-data into the `.3d` file in a form suitable for onward processing.
+Also I have adopted the convention of equating the entrance to a new station named `entrance` and fixing that.
 Finally, the entrance altitude (1400ft = 425m) has been added, although irrelevant for present purposes.

 Thus the final file (`mossdale_ulsaj89.svx`) contains
 ```
 *cs OSGB:SE
-*cs out EPSG:7405
+*cs out EPSG:27700

-*begin mossdale_ulsaj89
 *fix entrance 01667 69779 425
 *entrance entrance
-*equate entrance path4342.0
+*equate entrance mossdale_ulsaj89.0

+*begin mossdale_ulsaj89

 *data normal from to tape compass clino

-*begin path4342
-*export 0

-0   1   1383.460  112.7 0
+0   1   1635.906   22.2 0

-*end path4342

 *end mossdale_ulsaj89
 ```
+Note there is no inner `*begin` and `*end` for the path as only one path is exported.

 On processing by `cavern` and `3dtopos` the result is
 ```
 ( Easting, Northing, Altitude )
-(401667.00, 469779.00,   425.00 ) mossdale_ulsaj89.entrance
+(401667.00, 469779.00,   425.00 ) entrance
-(401667.00, 469779.00,   425.00 ) mossdale_ulsaj89.path4342.0
+(401667.00, 469779.00,   425.00 ) mossdale_ulsaj89.0
-(402943.29, 469245.11,   425.00 ) mossdale_ulsaj89.path4342.1
+(402285.11, 471293.64,   425.00 ) mossdale_ulsaj89.1
 ```
 (saved as `mossdale_ulsaj89.pos`).
-The two entries give the co-ordinates of the GCPs in the `EPSG:7405` CRS and we can now proceed to georeference the image file, using for example [QGIS](http://www.qgis.org/ "QGIS website").
+The two entries give the co-ordinates of the GCPs in the `EPSG:27700` SRS and we can now proceed to georeference the image file, using for example [QGIS](http://www.qgis.org/ "QGIS website").
 The final result, here provided as `mossdale_ulsaj89.tiff` in [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF "GeoTIFF on Wikipedia") format, can be directly imported into a GIS platform such as [QGIS](http://www.qgis.org/ "QGIS website"), and superimposed on Google satellite imagery, or the Environment Agency LIDAR data, for example.
+Note that an SRS is called a CRS (co-ordinate reference system) in QGIS.

 Since it is also georeferenced (by the `*cs` commands) the survex centreline data can also be imported into QGIS using